Parents

 Information for Parents/Guardians on Children First in Early Years Services

-Children First Children First: National Guidance outlines that all organisations working with children, including Early Learning and Care Services should create a culture of safety that promotes the welfare of children and young people availing of their services.
+Children First National Guidance outlines that all organisations working with children, including Early Learning and Care Services should create a culture of safety that promotes the welfare of children and young people availing of their services.
 They have obligations under the Children First Act to keep children safe whilst they are availing of the service and also to report Child Protection and Welfare concerns above a defined threshold to Tusla.

 See here for more information, this information is also available as Gaeilge.